State Spotlight - Minnesota

 Standardized data reporting forms are completed for all state reviews.
 Minnesota Child Mortality Review has access to information from state vital statistics.
 Death certificate data is reviewed by the state consultant and sent to the county and tribal social service agencies to determine the deaths where the family previously received social services.
 Data from state reviews is entered into the National Center for Child Death Review Case Reporting System.

-Minnesota prepares a multi-year report on child death and near-fatal injures.
-The report is distributed to the Commissioner, Child Mortality Review Panel members and other Department of Health and Human Services administration and the 89 local Child Mortality Review teams.
-A five-year report for the years 2005 to 2009 is expected to be published in 2011.
+Minnesota prepares a multi-year report on child death and near-fatal injuries.
+The report is distributed to the Commissioner, Child Mortality Review Panel members, Department of Health and Human Services administrations and 89 local Child Mortality Review teams.

 The Minnesota Child Mortality Review Panel has partnered with other agencies or organizations to promote infant or child safety messages.
 Recommendations for reviews have identified policy areas that required improvement through training, policy amendment or legislative changes.
 Data analysis has identified factors that increase risk of harm that have been incorporated into training for child protection workers.
 Local reviews have resulted in changes to local policy or practice and better collaboration between local agencies.